 There have been large gatherings of people and demonstrations in some parts of Barcelona and other areas of the Catalonia region in relation to political developments there.
 Some demonstrations have become violent and may cause disruption to public transport, including access to airports.
 See Political situation

 There have been several deaths as a result of falls from balconies.
 Don’t take any unnecessary risks, especially when under the influence of drink or drugs.
-See Balcony falls
+See Falls from height

 Be alert to the existence of street crime.
 Thieves tend to target money and passports so don’t keep them all in one place.
 Keep a copy of your passport somewhere safe.
 See Crime

 Temperatures regularly reach over 40ºC in Spain during the summer months.
 These temperatures bring an increased risk of forest fires.
 See Forest fires

 For information on driving during your stay in Spain see Road travel

 If you’re living in or moving to Spain, read the Living in Spain guide in addition to this travel advice.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.